bkRodrigo/Contacts_API/documentation/devlog.md

    practices" should suffice for this project.
  * Since we're only creating an API, I'm going to use Laravel Lumen for this project; it's in line with the micro-service idea we're pursuing.
- * Upon consulting with Kin + Carta, I was advised that this service will not have millions of contacts, I can assume that there should someday be thousands of contacts.
+ * This service will not
+  have millions of contacts, I can assume that there should someday be thousands of contacts.
 Contacts must be persisted.
 This allows me to conclude the following;